-If you’ve been injured by a defective product, drug, or medical device, attorney Chris Mellino welcomes you to contact our Cleveland office for a free consultation.
+If you’ve been injured by a defective product, drug, or medical device, product liability attorney Chris Mellino welcomes you to contact our Cleveland office for a free consultation.
 In a product liability case, the burden of proof lies with the plaintiff.
 To be compensated for your medical expenses and other damages, you will need an attorney who’s fully versed in consumer product safety regulations.

 Products Liability: An Overview